Softball

-Softball is a game similar to baseball played with a larger ball on a smaller field, with only underhand pitches (where the ball is released while the hand is primarily below the ball) permitted.
-Softball is played competitively at club levels, the college level, and the professional level.
-The game was first created in 1887 in Chicago by George Hancock.
+Softball is a variation of baseball, the difference being that it is played with a larger ball, on a smaller field, and with only underhand pitches permitted; where the ball is released while the hand is primarily below the ball.
+Softball is played competitively at club levels, the college level, Olympic level and the professional level.
+The game was created in 1887 in Chicago by George Hancock.

-There are two rule sets for softball generally: slow pitch softball and fastpitch.
-Slow pitch softball is commonly played recreationally, while women's fastpitch softball is a Summer Olympic sport and is played professionally.
+There are two rule sets for softball generally: slow-pitch softball and fastpitch.
+Slow-pitch softball is commonly played recreationally, while women's fastpitch softball was a Summer Olympic sport and can be played professionally.
+Softball was not included in the 2024 Summer Olympics but will return for the 2028 Summer Olympics.